cu-mkp/edition-webpages/docs/about/digital.md

 * If there are multiple notes with the same grid location, such as in folio 4v, they are rendered in the same grid location in the order they appear in the transcription.
 * Content in the main entry div will take up both the middle and the right columns unless there are notes in the right column.
 * Figures inherit the positioning of the `<ab>` block they are contained in.

+Other Resources and Derivative Versions
+---

+A number of resources are maintained in the Project's Github repository.
+Editorial Comments Glossary
+The source bibliographic metadata for the [Bibliography](/#content/resources/bibliography) is maintained in BibTeX and HTML formats in the Project’s [GitHub repository](https://github.com/cu-mkp/m-k-manuscript-data/tree/master/bibliographies).
+Entry Metadata

+Derivative Versions
+allFolios
+entries
+txt

+Research and Scholarly Essays
+---

+All [essays](/#essays) are edited and maintained in the Project's Google Drive in order to best faciclitate the collaborative process.
+Each essay in the Drive has uniform organization and style to ensure consistency and allow for conversion to HTML and integration into this Edition.
+For persistent access, each essay has been assigned a Digital Object Identifier (DOI) and will also be archived in Columbia University [Academic Commons](https://academiccommons.columbia.edu/) and downloadable as standalone publications.

+Essay Metadata

 Static Site Generation